Sajakhtar/wesbos_javascript/README.md

 Or click play to continue running code until you hit the next debugger;

-This is good if console loggging is overwhelming;
+This is good if console loggging is overwhelming, as `debugger;` allows us to slow things down and step through the code, see the variables and scope at each step.

-Be sure to remove 'debugger;' from your code, though it only impacts the site if dev tools are open;
+Be sure to remove `debugger;` from your code, though it only impacts the site if dev tools are open;

-Also, in the Sources tab, navigate to the .js file and click on any line to add a breakpoint.
+Also, in the Dev Tools Sources tab, navigate to the .js file and click on any line to add a breakpoint.

 ### Scope